CEPA Summer Intercultural Leadership Program in Strasbourg, France

 phone:+33(0)368 3341 61

-COURSES: Students take two courses (7 credit hours).
+COURSES: Students take two courses (6 or 7 credit hours).

-Intercultural Communication - 3 US semester credit hours.
-GC course equivalency options: BCOM 4283, RHET 3320 or IDST 4950.
+Intercultural Communication (3 credit hours) - GC course equivalency options: BCOM 4283, RHET 3320 or IDST 4950.
 Students should talk to their GC Academic Advisor to learn which GC options will work best for them and their degree requirements.

 This course introduces students to key concepts and theories surrounding international and intercultural communication.
 In our interdependent world, intercultural communication is an asset to students of all majors as they require the knowledge, skills, insights, and sensitivities to be an upstanding citizens and successful leaders.